Christopher S. Howley, P.E.

 to assist developers with meeting all design and construction requirements.

-The Water Quality Hotline can be called anonymously 24 hours a day to report illicit connections or illegal dumping in the creeks, streams, catch basins, storm sewer or any area draining into the creeks or storm sewer system.
+Please call 311 at any time to report illicit connections or illegal dumping in the creeks, streams, catch basins, storm sewer or any area draining into the creeks or storm sewer system.
+Callers may remain anonymous, if desired.
 The hotline is usually manned during working hours on weekdays (depending on the number of calls).
 The hotline is checked at least daily during weekends, or can be reached by the 911 emergency dispatch center in the event of an emergency call.

 Calls will be investigated by personnel from the Stormwater Quality Section.
 Urgent or emergency calls involving hazardous materials, human safety, or severe environmental damage must also be reported to the fire department (call 911) and other agencies listed in Table AM-07-1 of the Knoxville BMP Manual.
 See AM-01, AM-07 and IC-01 of the Knoxville BMP Manual